mrarunsivakumar/Twitter-Scraping/twitterscrap workflow.md

 pip install snscrape   #install snscrape

-#these are the libraries used for these sns.twitter scrape methods using a customizes streamlit website
+# libraries used for these sns.twitter scrape methods using a customizes streamlit app

 import streamlit as st
 import snscrape.modules.twitter as sntwitter import numpy as np